 Are dogs welcome?
 Yes

 While you’re in the area: Jump in the car and head to Midhurst, the heart of the South Downs National Park.
 Explore the famous Cowdray Ruins, trek up St Ann’s Hill to see the remains of the Norman motte and bailey castle or hit the shops.
-With a huge host of independent boutiques including Stuff & Co, The Crafty Pint, Wizzbits Toys, Stepping Out and The Upholsterer, you could be there all day.
+Walkers will also relish the opportunity to explore Black Down - the highest point in the South Downs National Park.

 The Horse Guards Inn, Tillington (near Petworth)